top of page

 Taxpayers are required to keep track of their days on the road in order to claim the per diem deduction.
 ATBS recommends keeping a per diem calendar where you mark an “X” for full days and a “/” on partial days to keep tracking per diem simple.
 To prove your per diem, you will also need to provide DOT ELD logs with times, dates, and locations.

 Consider setting your business up as an LLC and filing form 2553 to elect to be taxed as an S-Corporation.
-There are some advantages to filing a 1120S, as long as you net enough earnings throughout the year.
+There are some advantages to filing as an S Corp, as long as you net enough earnings throughout the year.
 ATBS recommends not making this election unless your net earnings are consistently exceeding $70,000-$75,000 per year.
 At that point, tax savings will be greater than the costs to set up and run the corporation.

 As an S-Corp, you can minimize your self-employment tax by paying yourself a reasonable salary and withdrawing additional funds as distributions.
 Unlike a sole proprietorship, not all income (distributed and undistributed) from an S corporation is subject to self-employment tax.
 The self-employment tax rate is approximately 15% on all earnings from self-employment activity.